Breastfeeding Your Baby

 Women, whilst agreeing that those who want to breastfeed in public should be able to do so, have different feelings about how they feel about feeding in public.
 Many breastfeed wherever they wish, as openly as they wish, and answer criticism boldly.
 Others, understandably, find criticism upsetting and distressing, and find private places in order to avoid confrontation.
 Some avoid going out at all, as they don't want to have to feed in public.

 Whilst there are some parts of the world where it would be, culturally, extremely difficult for women to breastfeed in the presence of men, in the Western world it is entirely possible to breastfeed discretely, under a muslin cloth or nappy, if you wish to be private.
 You should of course never be banished from any public space for feeding your baby.
-One day, perhaps, we will live in a world where people never regard breastfeeding as odd or indecent.
-In the meantime, you need to do what's right for you.

 Do I need a special diet when breastfeeding?